nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Adding a task: `tadd`

-Adds a task to a participant in Ailurus.
+Adds a task to a member in Ailurus.

 Format: `tadd /n TASKNAME /p MEMBER_ID`

 <div markdown="span" class="alert alert-primary">:bulb: Note:
-A task must be assigned to a participant.
+A task must be assigned to a member.
 </div>

 Examples:
-* `tadd /n Collect payment from participants /p 3`
+* `tadd /n Collect payment from members /p 3`

 #### Adding an event: `eadd`